 If you need to decide for yourself which approach to take, perhaps the following distinguishing features can help you.

 No-Code aims to be accessible to everyone.
 Low-Code, on the other hand, is primarily aimed at developers and people with basic knowledge of a programming language.

-No-Code works primarily with drag-and-drop and web forms to support the user in creating the design and programme logic.
+No-Code works primarily with drag-and-drop and web forms to help the user create the design and program logic.
 Low-Code can also use handwritten code or custom functions.

 No-Code specifies large parts of the design in order to simplify operation.
 This is restrictive on the one hand, but allows for quick familiarisation.
 Low-code offers greater flexibility in the design of the user interface.
 In some cases, you can add new elements or edit elements using your own code.